-- The Washington Campus sessions in early 2022 are planned to be in person.
+- The Washington Campus sessions in 2023 are planned to be in person.
 They will also plan one virtual session each Fall and Winter semester moving forward.
 Those dates are still to be determined.

 - Washington Campus registration is available on a first-come, first-served basis.
 Spaces may fill prior to the posted registration deadline.
 Registration is open for the 2024 sessions.

 - Not all students are eligible for each session.
 Not sure which session is the right fit for your academic needs?
 Please contact your Academic Advisor.

 |BL 688 TERM